npatel126/Recipe-Community-/README.md

 `$ sudo systemctl start docker`

-Navigate to the directory that your Recipe Community source code is located in and run the following command in a terminal:
+Navigate to the directory that your Recipe Community source code is located in and do the following in a terminal:

 The first time that you launch the docker containers you will need to build the images.
 To do so do the following: